YamEbgui/kanban-final/README.md

 Welcome to my pre-course final project.
 In this project, I built a webpage for task manager.
 To make this webpage I used Javascript, CSS, and HTML languages.
+- [ ] URL of the page : https://yamebgui.github.io/kanban-final/solution/

 ![Page Interface](./screenshot.png)